Can HR fire me?

 Maybe you should hate the corporatist agenda that puts a bureaucratic layer between you and your supervisor due to outdated, 20th-century labor laws and vote for federal and state candidates who will have your back.
 Or maybe you should go work in HR.

-Have you got HR questions?
-Email Laurie at firstname.lastname@example.org and she’ll try to answer them on her blog.
+Email Laurie and she’ll do her best to answer them on her blog.